VictorAquino-sys/InterZone-App/Notes/Future-Tasks.md

 Implement a dashboard for tracking user activity

 ### 4-09
-    Push Notification Settings: Let drivers subscribe to alerts for specific zones.
+    Add push notifications when a new message is received Push Notification Settings: Let drivers subscribe to alerts for specific zones.
     Time-limited posts: Posts auto-expire after X hours since alerts like these are time-sensitive.